 JVET-AB2021 Draft verification test plan for VVC multilayer coding [S. Iwamura, P. de Lagrange, M. Wien] (2022-12-16)

 A draft of this document was presented in JVET at 1610 on Thursday 27 Oct.
-This document had been developed in the joint BoG with AG 5 (meeting at 1600-1730 on Wednesday 26 Oct., no separate BoG report, as the document reflects the recommendations of the BoG).
+This document had been developed in the joint BoG with AG 5 (meeting at 1600-1730 on Wednesday 26 Oct.); no separate BoG report was produced, as the presented draft document reflected the recommendations of the BoG.

 JVET-AB2022 Draft plan for subjective quality testing of FGC SEI message [P. de Lagrange, W. Husak, M. Radosavljević, M. Wien] (2022-12-16)

 A draft of this document was presented in JVET at 1630 on Thursday 27 Oct.
-This document had been developed in the joint BoG with AG 5 (meeting at 1600-1730 on Wednesday 26 Oct., no separate BoG report, as the document reflects the recommendations of the BoG).
+This document had been developed in the joint BoG with AG 5 (meeting at 1600-1730 on Wednesday 26 Oct.), no separate BoG report was produced, as the presented draft document reflected the recommendations of the BoG.

 It was asked if also tests are planned using HM.
 This aspect is left open for now; it might be done if it is demonstrated that such an additional comparison would have additional benefit in terms of what the test is intending to study.
 Is it about showing the advantages of the SEI message (which could be used for both VVC and HEVC), or could it also demonstrate that VVC has more advantage than HEVC if the SEI message is used.